-1. Completed online application form with the required

-- Official transcript from the University at which the student is registered; - Copy of passport;

-application fee;

-- 4. 2 photographs; - 5.
-Copy of TOEFL/IELTS or any other proof of English proficiency; - 6.
+- Completed online application form with the required application fee; - 2.
+Official transcript from the University at which the student is registered; - 3.
+Copy of passport; - 4.
+2 photographs; - Copy of TOEFL/IELTS or any other proof of English proficiency; - 6.
 No objection letter from Registrar Office from the University at which the student is registered.